hoitomt/team_manager/README.md

 - Tournaments

 ## Usage
-Mount the application as a Rails plugin per the example in spec/dummy/config/routes.rb
+1. Mount the application as a Rails plugin per the example in spec/dummy/config/routes.rb mount TeamManager::Engine => "/team_manager"

 ## Installation
 Add this line to your application's Gemfile: